chives02/mi349_blog/README.md

 Welcome!
-In this repository, you can find all of the code that I used to create this blog.
+In this repository, you can find all of my code used to create this blog.